alloy-rs/examples/README.md

 Example code using [alloy](https://github.com/alloy-rs/alloy) and [alloy-core](https://github.com/alloy-rs/core).

 These examples demonstrate the main features of [Alloy](https://github.com/alloy-rs/alloy) and how to use them.

-To run an example, use the command `cargo run --example <Example>`.
+To run an example, use the command `cargo run --example <Example>`:

 ```sh
 cargo run --example mnemonic_signer